(As published in “Staff Picks” & “Popular Lately” on Elephant Journal)

 I’ve learned that, for a Sankalpa to really have power, it must be thoughtfully contemplated first—as it really must come from that deepest space within ourselves, from the quiet voice of the soul, which often speaks in a whisper, when we are silent enough to listen to and heed its inner knowings.

-Since learning Ayurveda, Yoga, and Vedanta (a spiritual philosophy about the nature of the soul) from my teacher, Acharya Shunya, I have been blessed to have become exposed to the inner workings of the human mind, which is composed of three different gunas, or qualities.
+Since learning Ayurveda, Yoga, and Vedanta (a spiritual philosophy about the nature of the soul), I have been blessed to have become exposed to the inner workings of the human mind, which is composed of three different gunas, or qualities.

 Tamas is the heavy or inert quality of the mind, needed for proper sleep, but also the one that represents the unconscious.
 It is the one primarily responsible for the darkness of addictions of all kinds, the one that causes us to act against our own wisdom, to steal, drink excessively, cheat, and ultimately become mired in a web of utter hopelessness.